fbpx

 Start up Visa

-• Letter of Support: Before applying to immigrate through Start-Up Visa, immigrant entrepreneurs must secure a commitment from a designated Canadian business incubator, angel investor group or venture capital fund to support their business concept.
+Letter of Support: Before applying to immigrate through Start-Up Visa, immigrant entrepreneurs must secure a commitment from a designated Canadian business incubator, angel investor group or venture capital fund to support their business concept.

-Before a foreign entrepreneur (or an entrepreneurial team of up to five individuals) applies under Start-up Visa, they must contact and receive support from a designated entity.
-If a designated entity decides to support their business, it will provide them with a letter of support.
+Before a foreign entrepreneur (or an entrepreneurial team of up to five individuals) applies under Start-up Visa, They must Contact and recieve support from a designated entity.
+If a Designated entity decides to support their business, it will provide them with a letter of support.
 The designated entity will also send a commitment certificate directly to IRCC.
-Once the application package is received, IRCC will assess the application and may submit certain business proposals to an industry association for peer review as needed.

 Get Legal Answers to Your Visa Questions